What happens when we test DeltaNet on diverse nonlinear relationships?

 | Sin (10π) | 0.030 | 0.96 | 32× (harder) |

 The most surprising finding deserves deeper examination.
-Intuitively, we'd expect higher-degree polynomials to be harder for linear models—after all, $k^4$ is "more nonlinear" than $k^2$.
+Intuitively, we'd expect higher-degree polynomials to be harder for linear models.
 Yet our measurements show the opposite: quadratic achieves 30× lower error than normalized, cubic 100×, and quartic 3000×.
 What's happening?

 For linear regression, this is a dream scenario.
-The state matrix $S_t$ learns to map keys to values through a linear function $S_t @ k$.
-When the true relationship is identity, the linear fit is perfect.
-When values come from $k^2$ or $k^3$, we might expect poor linear approximation—after all, parabolas aren't lines.
-But magnitude shrinkage changes everything.
-With variance compressed to 0.00046 for quadratic and 0.000051 for cubic, the values cluster so tightly near zero that a nearly-flat straight line captures most of the signal.
+When the true relationship is $k^2$ or $k^3$, magnitude shrinkage compresses values so tightly near zero that a nearly-flat straight line captures most of the signal.
 The mathematical nonlinearity remains, but the signal variance that regression must capture becomes trivial.

 Contrast this with exponential and sine functions.
-Exponentials cause magnitude explosion: even with clipping, $e^k$ creates large dynamic range with MSE jumping to 1.92.
-High-frequency sine ($\sin(10\pi k)$) oscillates rapidly across the input range, producing MSE of 0.96.
+Exponentials cause magnitude explosion: $e^k$ creates large dynamic range with MSE jumping to 1.92.
+High-frequency sine ($\sin(10\pi k)$) oscillates rapidly, producing MSE of 0.96.
 These functions maintain or amplify variance, giving linear regression real difficulty.
-They're the only cases where nonlinearity translates to genuine hardness for the linear approximation.

 Stepping back, these experiments reveal normalization as a fundamental design decision rather than mere numerical convenience.
 The trade-off is clear: stability and consistency versus information preservation.